Sitecore-Hackathon/2022-NameTooLongException/ENTRYFORM.md

 ### Configuration
 ⟹ If there are any custom configuration that has to be set manually then remember to add all details here.

+_Remove this subsection if your entry does not require any configuration that is not fully covered in the installation instructions already_

 ## Usage instructions
 ⟹ Provide documentation about your module, how do the users use your module, where are things located, what do the icons mean, are there any secret shortcuts etc.